Learn How To Declutter Books The Right Way

 If you don’t know who Marie Kondo is, you should know that this Japanese writer and consultant has managed to make a name for herself by teaching others how to better organize their homes and declutter them.
 She published several books on the topic, including a best-seller “The Life-Changing Magic of Tidying Up”, and she was listed as one of Time magazine’s “100 most influential people” in 2005.

-Her philosophy, also known as the KonMari method, consists of taking all of one’s items from a specific category (clothes, books and any other belongings) and handpick only the items that “spark joy”.
+Her philosophy, also known as the KonMari method, consists of taking all of one’s items from a specific category (clothes, books, and any other belongings) and handpicking only the items that “spark joy”.
 The original term in Japanese describing this is “tokimeku”, which roughly translates to “flutter, throb, palpitate”.
 Every item that doesn’t fall in the tokimeku category needs to be thrown out or donated, eliminated from one’s home.

 While the method has been tested by millions of people all over the world and claimed to have changed many lives, the principle applies to books only to a certain extent.
 As I was explaining earlier, there is a lot more emotion involved in owning books or having a book collection than items of clothing for example.
 And that is not a bad thing, our emotions are partially responsible for where we are as a species and we need to understand and embrace them rather than eliminate them.

-Here’s a step by step guide to applying Marie Kondo’s Konmari method for decluttering books:
+Here’s a step-by-step guide to applying Marie Kondo’s Konmari method for decluttering books:

-1. Gather all your books in a pile in the middle of the floor or split them into categories if your collection is too extensive:
+Step 1.
+Gather all your books in a pile in the middle of the floor or split them into categories if your collection is too extensive:

 • General books